A simple recipe for Ham and Cheese Calzones with a whole wheat crust. Perfect for using up leftover holiday ham. Like a “hot pocket,” but better!

-I have only made ham three or four times in the almost 9 years that we have been married.
-Eric always eats it without complaint, but I know it isn’t his favorite — especially because they are often large and our family is small.
+I have only made ham three or four times in the almost nine years that Eric and I have been married.
+He always eats it without complaint, but I know it isn’t his favorite — especially because hams are often large, and our family is small.
 That means lots of leftovers.

 Usually I dice up any leftover Easter ham and freeze it for use later.
 It’s nice to have on hand for omelets or other simple dishes.
-This Cheesy Ham and Broccoli Calzone recipe was perfect for using up leftovers!
+This ham and cheese recipe was perfect for using up leftovers!

 I love the gooey cheese that oozes out when you bite into the calzone.
-Ham and cheese always go hand in hand as do broccoli and cheese.
-I’ll be honest – even though there is nothing fancy about these calzones, I thought they were so yummy and comforting that I ate two for lunch.
+Ham and cheese always go hand in hand, as do broccoli and cheese.
+I’ll be honest, even though there is nothing fancy about these ham calzones, I thought they were so yummy and comforting that I ate two for lunch.

 I tested one after it came out of the oven, then photographed another and since I cut it open for the picture I figured that I might as well eat it so the cheese wouldn’t go to waste.

 I’m happy to report that even though the recipe contained ham, Eric enjoyed these calzones.
 They’ll definitely be added to our rotation, with or without Easter leftovers.
 Next time I might make them half the size as mini, hand-held sized calzones.

 A calzone is essentially a type of pizza that’s been folded over on itself.
 The edges of a calzone are sealed before the entire thing is baked.

 Depending on the size of the calzone, you can either eat it with a knife and fork, or you can pick it up and chow down that way.

 I made my own no-rise pizza dough for this ham and broccoli calzone recipe, but you’re welcome to use store-bought pizza dough if that’s easier for you.
 Here’s what you’ll need for the calzone filling: